 CipherTrace Bitcoin Address Transforms 🔗︎

 A Bitcoin address is a public cryptographic key that “processes” or “locates” the Bitcoins.
 This address is used to uniquely identify Bitcoins and is typically stored on a users’ computer or mobile device app.
-Persons who know the corresponding private key can send Bitcoins to any other addresses.
+Persons who know the corresponding public key can send Bitcoins to any other addresses.

 Using the CipherTrace Bitcoin Address Transform, users can explore the Bitcoin address and enhance these results with additional details returned from fetching IP addresses, inbound and outbound transactions and wallet transaction data.